You may be surprised what you learn when your kids move back home...

 Living off limited weekly funds will make a savvy shopper out of anyone, especially the ex-student.
 Young adults learn that sometimes it’s better to sway from your normal brand for one on sale, or buy a larger box as it will save you pennies in the future.
 After a few heated debates in Sainsbury’s and lots of pointing at the price tag, parents will start to pick up on it too.

 Kids will make plans last minute, ruin planned family dinners and invite people over without warning – it’s what they’ve got used to when living alone.
 You can either huff and puff, or learn to embrace a few spontaneous decisions and liven up an otherwise mundane TV night.
 Always hold a few bags of Kettle Chips in the cupboard for these unaccounted for guests.

 Sign up to our newsletter for style and decor inspiration, house tours, project advice and more

 …and now for the other side!
-Here’s our lists of things CHILDREN learn when they move back home.
+Here’s our list of things children learn when they move back home

 So, what have you learnt from your children?